-(Xand Y) These two parameters control the placement of the graphic window on the page.
-They may be omitted.
-In this case, the origin of the graphic falls at the current print position, as illustrated in Fig. 2-8A.
+(X and Y) These two parameters control the placement of the graphic window on the page.
+If they are omitted, the origin of the graphic falls at the current print position, as illustrated in Figure 2-8A.

 Figure 2-8A Window placement-current